stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 After this, without reloading the Bluetooth integration, it was instantely fixed and ready to use.

+The same 3 steps were then to `alfred` so that Bluetooth setup works well when the onboarding is done.

 ### Protect critical plugs

 A few smart plugs must never be powered off, at least not accidentally.